 Remember that Color Line enamel glass paint that I beta-tested for Bullseye awhile back?
 This, apparently, is what Color Line can do in the hands of someone who knows how to use it.
-(IOW, someone other than yours truly) Here's [...]
+(IOW, someone other than yours truly) Here's the story on that: Last weekend my friend Carla and I hit up the Oregon Glass Guild's Open Studios tour, [...]

 Wonderful artist and really nice person Els VandenEnde died last night.
 I met her exactly eight times in my entire life and each time she greeted me like a long-lost friend.
-We corresponded more online than in person, and always [...]
+We corresponded more online than in person, and always meant to get together but somehow never really did.
+There's a term I use for work that's physically as well [...]

 There's something seductive about working from home, whether it's in a studio or behind a computer.
 You can be as unwashed and floppy as you like and wear things the Goodwill wouldn't accept if you paid 'em (even in Portland).
 What you can't do, however, is drop everything and get to your next meeting on time.
 Too often I look up from whatever it is I'm doing and realize I have 15 bloody minutes to shower, blow-dry, make-up, dress, print out whatever it is I need and drive across town.